Skip to content

 Your revenue target needs to work with your profit margins.

-For instance, in one month, you might be hitting your revenue target, but if your team gave too many discounts the month before, your profit margins would need a boost.
+For instance, you might be hitting your revenue target one month, but if your team gave too many discounts the month before, your profit margins would need a boost.

-And put a cap on the number of discounts your team is allowed to give out.
+And cap the number of discounts your team is allowed to give out.

 Profit margin goal example: